demyxsh/demyx/README.md

 ```

 ### chroot.sh
 This script helps you change root to the demyx container, it's installed on the host OS and lives in /usr/local/bin.
 Executing the install script will automatically install the Demyx chroot script.
-The chroot script will start the demyx container, bind ports 2222 for SSH, and 2022 for Eternal Terminal by default.
-These ports can be overriden by the script.
+The chroot script will start the demyx container and binds port 2222 for SSH.
+SSH port can be overriden by the script.
 ```
 docker run -dit \
     --name demyx \